D0Nater/BounceBit/README.md

 7. In folder 'dist' will be BounceBit.exe

 # New
-   Version 0.4.1
+   Version 0.5.1
-1. More music
+1. Playlists
-2. Song url
+2. Improved interface
 3. Fixed some bugs
-4. Button cycle song
-5. Button random song
-6. New images for buttons

 # Packages
 <code> pip install lxml </code> <br>